top of page

 Brian-varnishing1.jpg

-I began my training in 1976 at the Newark School of Violin Making in England.
-It was a wonderful experience where the seed of inquiry was planted.
-Being in the same class as some of today's leading authorities on string instruments (Roger Hargrave, John Dilworth, Julie Reed Yeboah, Joseph Thrift, Malcolm Siddall and Anne Houssay) the atmosphere was one of intense passion for the wonders of violin making.
+I began my journey in violin making in 1976 at the renowned Newark School of Violin Making in England.
+Studying alongside some of today’s leading authorities — including Roger Hargrave, John Dilworth, Julie Reed Yeboah, Joseph Thrift, Malcolm Siddall, and Anne Houssay — I was immersed in an atmosphere of deep passion and inquiry that shaped my lifelong craft.

 Brian-and-cello2.jpg